wang1212/create-web-app/README.md

 # Dev-Starter-with-react

-Project development startup configuration item with React.js && redux && react-router.
+Project development launch configuration using webpack.
+Suitable for applications that rely on react.js and redux && react-router development.

 ## Directory Structure